A flexible control function approach for survival data subject to different types of censoring: Simulation study

 Three different sample sizes will be considered, namely $n=250$, $n=500$ and $n=1000$.
-For each sample size, $2500$ simulations are done.
+For each sample size, $2500$ simulations are run.
 Interest is also in comparing the \emph{two-step estimator} with the performance of three other estimators.
-First of all, we will consider an \emph{independent estimator}, which assumes that the variable $C$ is independent of $T$ given the covariates.
+Firstly, we will consider an \emph{independent estimator}, which assumes that the variable $T^2$ is independent of $T^1$ given the covariates.
 Secondly, we consider a \emph{naive estimator} that ignores the endogeneity of $Z$ and therefore does not include $V$ in the model.
 The third estimator that will be considered is an \emph{oracle estimator} that assumes the control function $V$ to be observed.
-The results are compared in terms of bias, empirical standard deviation (ESD), root mean squared error (RMSE) and coverage ratio (CR).
-To clarify the definition of ESD and RMSE, take $\alpha_T$ as an example.
+The results are compared in terms of bias, empirical standard deviation (ESD), root mean squared error (RMSE) and coverage rate (CR).
+To clarify the definition of ESD and RMSE, take $\alpha_1$ as an example.
 In this case, the formulas for ESD and RMSE are given by: